pasqal-io/qadence-hub/docs/index.md

 # Qadence Hub Overview

 Welcome to the documentation for the **Qadence Hub**.
-This repository contains multiple modular Python packages developed for **Qadence** features.
+This repository contains multiple modular Python packages developed on top of **Qadence** features.

 ## Qadence Hub Structure